GiovanniIacuzzo/Finite-Difference/README.md

 ## Overview

-This repository is dedicated to exploring numerical methods for partial differential equations (PDEs) using **finite difference schemes**, combined with **optimization techniques** such as **Chaotic Particle Swarm Optimization (CPSO)**.
+This repository is dedicated to exploring numerical methods for partial differential equations (PDEs) using **finite difference schemes**, combined with **optimization techniques** such as **Continuous Particle Swarm Optimization (CPSO)**.
 The project is both a study of classical numerical analysis methods and a demonstration of advanced control optimization techniques in MATLAB.

 The main goals of the repository are: